 Q: What is the Jack Kent Cooke Foundation’s Young Scholars Program?

-A: Each year, the Jack Kent Cooke Foundation identifies high achieving, low-income 7th grade students for its Young Scholars Program.
-The Young Scholars Program offers selected students a remarkable opportunity for individualized educational support and resources, and advising to enrich their development throughout high school.
-The Jack Kent Cooke Foundation works closely with Young Scholars and their families to construct a tailored educational program that includes, but is not limited to, support for summer music programs, distance learning courses, and private music instruction.
+A: Each year, the Jack Kent Cooke Foundation identifies high-achieving, low-income 7th-grade students for its Young Scholars Program.
+The Young Scholars Program provides selected students with individualized educational advising combined with comprehensive financial support from the 8th grade through high school.
 Along with other organizations that serve high-achieving young people who have financial need, From the Top assists the Foundation in identifying these students.
-To learn more about the Jack Kent Cook Foundation’s Young Scholars Program and how to apply for this opportunity, visit www.jkcf.org
+To learn more about the Jack Kent Cook Foundation’s Young Scholars Program and how to apply for this opportunity, visit their site HERE.

-Q: Is there a difference between the Jack Kent Cooke Young Artist Award and the Jack Kent Cooke Young Scholars Program?
+Q: What is the difference between the Jack Kent Cooke Young Artist Award and the Jack Kent Cooke Young Scholars Program?

-A: Yes.
-From the Top’s Jack Kent Cooke Young Artist Award is for high-achieving, low-income musicians, ages 8–18, who wish to be considered for an appearance on our radio broadcast and also need financial support for instruments, equipment, and/or music program participation.
-Students wishing to apply for the Jack Kent Cooke Young Artist Award must apply directly to From the Top through our online scholarship application.
+A: From the Top’s Jack Kent Cooke Young Artist Award is for high-achieving, low-income musicians, ages 8–18, who are interested in appearing on our radio program and also need financial support for expenses related to their pre-collegiate music education.
+Applicants for the Young Artist Award apply directly to From the Top through our online scholarship application.

-Q: If I am selected to the Young Scholars Program will I still be eligible to apply for the Young Artist Award?
+Q: If I am selected to the Young Scholars Program, will I still be eligible for the Young Artist Award?

-A: No, if you are selected to the Young Scholars Program you are no longer eligible to apply for the Young Artist Award.
+A: No – if you are selected for the Young Scholars Program, you are no longer eligible for the Young Artist Award.

 If you have a question about the Award that is not addressed here, you may also call From the Top’s Scholarship Department at (617) 437-0707 x123 or email firstname.lastname@example.org.